Sandpaper Grit Chart: The Ultimate Guide to Grit Sizes & Material Selection

 - Apply even, gentle pressure to ensure uniform material removal.
 Too much pressure can lead to uneven surfaces or premature sandpaper wear.

-- Move the sandpaperin smooth, controlled motions, avoiding circular patterns unless using a specific tool designed for it, such as an orbital sander.
+- Move the grit level sandpaper in smooth, controlled motions, avoiding circular patterns unless using a specific tool designed for it, such as an orbital sander.

 Sanding Tools and Accessories